lsunol/schibsted/README.md

 --------

 The REST API enables user querying, creation, modification and deletion by using the standard http methods GET, POST, PUT and DELETE.
+The REST API works mainly with _application/json_, but can also give _text/plain_ based responses.
+The use of an "_Accept_" header is mandatory.